-Refer to Note 2 of our consolidated financial statements included elsewhere in this prospectus.
+Refer to Note 2 of our consolidated financial statements included elsewhere in this Annual Report on Form 10-K.

 Emerging Growth Company Accounting Election

 Section 102 of the JOBS Act provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
 We are an emerging growth company and have elected to take advantage of the extended transition period.
 As a result, the consolidated financial statements of BuzzFeed, Inc. may not be comparable to companies that comply with new or revised accounting standards as of public company effective dates.